daegalus/csrd/content.en/02-creating-your-character/05-abilities.md

 **Wings of Fire (4 Intellect points):** While your Shroud of Flame is active, you can spread wings of fire and can levitate, moving at a rate of up to 20 feet (6 m) per round in any direction for one minute.
 You can also take one other
 non-movement action on your turn.
 Action.

+**Wing Weapons:** You can use your wings to make melee attacks (even when flying), leaving your hands and feet free.
+Your wings are medium bashing or bladed weapons (your choice).
+You are practiced with this attack.
+Enabler.

 **Winter Gauntlets:** When you use Frost Touch, you inflict an additional 3 points of damage if you touch a creature, or an additional 2 points of damage if you infuse a weapon.
 In addition, damaged targets are frozen in place (if standing on a solid surface) and can't move from their location until they use an action to break free.
 The target can still attack and defend.
 Action for touch; enabler for weapon.